googlecloudlab/first_steps_with_go/intro.md

 - Go's method for publishing code is a bit different than most other languages.
 Go developers don't rely on a centrally hosted service, like Maven Central for Java or the NPM registry for JavaScript.
 Instead, they share projects via their source code repositories.
 - Go does not allow flexibility on how the code is laid out and enforces a standard format.
 - Go is generally very readable and understandable.
 The language’s error handling, receivers, and interfaces are all easy to understand due to the idioms in the language.
+- Go doesn't support the ternary operator.
+The reason the ternary operator ?: is absent from Go is that the language's designers had seen the operation used too often to create impenetrably complex expressions.
+The if/else form, although longer, is unquestionably clearer.
+A language needs only one conditional control flow construct.
+- Although programming languages like C and Java have multiple types of looping - while, do...while, and for - Go has only one looping construct: the for loop.
+The for loop is powerful enough to meet all programming needs.
+- Go doesn't have the concept of pe or post operators.
+In Go you can use the ++ or -- operators to increment or decrement a variable's value by 1, respectively.

 ## Why choose Go